shivannis/xandr-docs-public/xandr-docs/articles/monetize/mediation-integrating-for-mediation.md

 Assuming you've set up your integration as described, the ad call flow looks like this:

-1. The Xandr SDK calls our ad server.
+1. The Microsoft Advertising SDK calls our ad server.
 1. The ad server runs an auction for the impression.
 Mediated bids are ranked in the auction according to bid price, alongside RTB bids.
 1. The ad server responds differently depending on the auction outcome:
     1. If there is a winning RTB bid, it returns the ad directly.
-    1. Otherwise, it returns a list of mediated networks (a waterfall) which Xandr's SDK will use to communicate with other ad networks' SDKs installed on the device.
+    1. Otherwise, it returns a list of mediated networks (a waterfall) which Microsoft Advertising's SDK will use to communicate with other ad networks' SDKs installed on the device.
-1. The Xandr SDK will call the mediated networks' SDKs running on the same device in the order specified by the waterfall response from the ad server.
+1. The Microsoft Advertising SDK will call the mediated networks' SDKs running on the same device in the order specified by the waterfall response from the ad server.
 1. Each of the mediated SDKs listed in the waterfall gets the chance to respond with an ad.
-The mediated SDK that ends up serving notifies the Xandr SDK that an ad was served.
+The mediated SDK that ends up serving notifies the Microsoft Advertising SDK that an ad was served.

 :::image type="content" source="media/mediation-sdk-integration.png" alt-text="Diagram of sdk integration .":::